Glench/ExtPay/README.md

 # ExtPay — Payments for browser extensions on [extensionpay.com](https://extensionpay.com)
 The JavaScript library for [ExtensionPay.com](https://extensionpay.com), a service to add payments to browser extensions.

-Below are the directions for using this library.
-If you learn better by example, you can also view the sample extension.
+Below are the directions for using this library in your browser extension.
+If you learn better by example, you can also view the sample extension:

 #### [Sample Extension Code](sample-extension/)